sleemCode/django-api-demo/README.md

   `docker exec -it <mycontainer> sh` => this is may be the way to accees container
 Maybe i should use github action instead of Travis_CI since not free for private repos?
 Is flake8 the best liniting tool?
 Do a a bit of search and compare alternative.

+What is the difference between *args and **params when passing these as method signature
+look up again get_user_model source code

+Search and understand the main purpose of serializers

 ## [Links](#django-api-table-of-content)